hapax/hapax.github.io/assets/simple-physics.md

 So much physics is unnecessarily black-boxed by teachers afraid of mathematics!
-Both assumption are flat-out wrong, but (a) is our concern here, and I think this proof conclusively demonstrates it is false.
+Both assumption are flat-out wrong, but (a) is our concern here, and I think this post conclusively demonstrates it is false.

-The problem is that conventions are often received and transmitted without question, and there is a great deal of falsehood in this received wisdom.
+In summary, we are dealing with the age-old problem that convention tends to be received and transmitted without question, and there is a great deal of limitation and falsehood in the received wisdom.
 In the words of
 [Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), *custom without truth is the antiquity of error*.